githubuniverseworkshops/codeql-codifying-security-knowledge/README.md

    <details>
    <summary>Hints</summary>

    - Calls to methods are method accesses.
-The class `MethodAccess` allows you to reason about method accesses. <br />
+The class `MethodAccess` allows you to reason about method accesses.
-   - The class `MethodAccess` provides a member predicate `getMethod` allows you to reason about the method being accessed. <br />
+   - The class `MethodAccess` provides a member predicate `getMethod` allows you to reason about the method being accessed.
    - The class `MethodAccess` provides the member predicates `getName` and `hasName` to reason about the name of a method.

    </details>